Call us: 905-875-2069

 • Making sure we are flexible on what time of the day you get help and for how long so that you can discuss your legal issue.

-• All persons using the Centre’s services will be free to use assistive devices (such as walkers, wheelchairs) and service animals (such as guide dogs).
+• All persons using the Centre’s services will be free to use assistive devices (such as walkers, and wheelchairs) and service animals (such as guide dogs).

-• We welcome the use of alphabet boards, bliss symbol boards or other communication devices.
+• We welcome the use of alphabet boards, bliss symbol boards, or other communication devices.

 • If your interview has been scheduled on your religious holiday, we will reschedule it.